 SARC provides free small group peer tutoring to students enrolled in undergraduate courses associated with the current UCF semester’s schedule.
-Peer tutoring sessions take place in the SARC Lab located in .
-Subject areas include but are not limited to – Accounting, Statistics, Biology, Chemistry, Organic Chemistry, Physics, Human Physiology, and Astronomy.
+Peer tutoring sessions take place in the SARC Lab located in TCH 117 or in the CECS Lab in ENG I room 281.
+Subject areas covered include – Accounting, Statistics, Biology, Chemistry, Organic Chemistry, Physics, and Human Physiology.
 No appointment is necessary and students may join or leave a tutoring session as needed.

 Supplemental Instruction (SI) provides a series of weekly study sessions for students taking historically difficult courses.
 At each SI session, you will be guided through course material by your SI leader, an undergraduate student who has previously taken the course and earned a grade of “A.” SI leaders attend class lectures and provide interactive study groups to help students develop effective ways to learn the course material, helping them succeed on the course and become independent learners.

 SARC offers Online Peer Assisted Learning (OPAL) sessions for selected UCF courses using Adobe Connect.
 OPAL sessions allow you to attend a study group with a SARC peer tutor or SI leader from anywhere, as long as you have access to a computer with internet connection.
 OPAL sessions are a great option for online students or those who are not able to attend regularly scheduled peer tutoring or SI sessions at the Orlando Campus.